blaulan/alfred-beancount/README.md

 Alfred workflow to modify beancount file with account/payee auto-complete.
 Thanks to [beancount](http://furius.ca/beancount/), [Alfred-Workflow](http://www.deanishe.net/alfred-workflow/) and [iconmonstr](http://iconmonstr.com/).
 Please remember to modify the corresponding regex in `beancount.json` to match your entry format.

+### Instruction for 1st Run

+You will need to change `ledger_path` in `beancount.json` from the workflow directory.
+The regexes will catch histrorical transactions correctly most time.
+However, if anything went wrong, modify them to match your file may solve the problem.
+Output of `bean-add` function is defined by `title_format` and `body_format`, if you want different format, that's where you should refer to.

 ### Append a new entry to existing beancount file

 > bean-add FROM_ACCOUNT TO_ACCOUNT '[PAYEE]' AMOUNT '[TAGS]' '[COMMENT]'